Before we dig into this deep topic, let’s dive in with a definition of emotional intelligence.

 Harnessing your emotions

 We can use our emotions to channel energy and motivation towards tasks and goals that are in our best interest and in the best interest of the relationship.
 My response to anger (my own or that of my partner) is my choice.
 I can use that anger in the moment to pay closer attention to how I’m driving.
 (Perhaps I was being the asshole.)
-I can take that anger with me as I drive to the tennis court for a challenge match and I can release the anger into the tennis balls and topspin crosscourt forehands.
+I can take that anger with me as I drive to the tennis court for a challenging match and I can release the anger into the tennis balls and topspin crosscourt forehands.

 The most essential skill of emotional intelligence is regulating your own emotions (self-soothing) and helping others do the same when required.
 If I allow my anger in traffic to run my life or ruin my day, I’d be allowing the emotions to manage me.
 Instead, I release the anger harmlessly.
 I choose to yell in my car with the windows up, thus feeling my anger and letting my body express its rage.
 Often, I will then laugh at my silly outburst.
 I am lightening up and enjoying my own display of anger.
 In terms of self-soothing, I learned that rush hour traffic had plenty of opportunities to piss me off if I drove without awareness, and I learned that yelling in my car was an easy release of the tension in my body when I’m triggered by someone else’s inconsiderate or poor driving skills.